cosmos/sdk-tutorials/academy/4-my-own-chain/gas-meter.md

     ctx.GasMeter().ConsumeGas(types.RejectGameGas, "Reject game")
     ```

-You don't meter gas in your `EndBlock` handler because it is called by a player sending a transaction.
+You don't meter gas in your `EndBlock` handler because it is never called by a player sending a transaction.
 It is instead a service rendered by the network.
-If you want to account for the gas cost of an expiration, you have to devise a way to pre-collect it as part of the other messages.
+If you want to account for the gas cost of an expiration, you have to devise a way to collect it in advance, as part of the other messages.

 <HighlightBox type="tip">